Kejriwal govt wins confidence vote amid walkout by BJP legislators | Politics

 - India

-The Delhi Assembly on Thursday passed the confidence motion tabled by Chief Minister Arvind Kejriwal even as five BJP MLAs staged a walkout after their party colleagues were marshalled out of the House over an argument with the deputy speaker.
+The Delhi Assembly on Thursday passed the confidence motion tabled by Chief Minister Arvind Kejriwal, which saw only AAP legislators vote while all eight BJP MLAs were either marshalled out or they voluntarily staged a walkout.

+During a discussion on the confidence motion, Kejriwal also touched upon the CBI raids against his deputy Manish Sisodia and claimed after those searches, the AAP’s vote share in Gujarat had increased by four per cent and it would rise by another six per cent if the second-in-command gets arrested.

+Calling Sisodia ''fakkad-kangal'' (pauper), Kejriwal said though the probe agency was ''under pressure to arrest Sisodia'', it could not find anything substantial against him even after searching his official house and bank locker in his village.

 The AAP has 62 MLAs in the 70-member assembly.
 The remaining eight belong to the BJP.

-There was no vote against the confidence motion as all the AAP MLAs present in the House voted in its favour as expected while all the BJP legislators were out of the House by then.
+There was no vote against the confidence motion as all the AAP MLAs present in the House voted in its favour as expected.

 Birla later adjourned the House sine die.

-Citing a study report released recently, the chief minister told reporters outside the Assembly that Delhi is considered the most unsafe place in the country for women.
+Citing a study report released recently, the chief minister told reporters outside the Assembly that it considered Delhi the most unsafe place in the country for women.

 ''There should be no politics in law and order and safety of women in Delhi.
 We will extend all cooperation to the Lieutenant Governor and the Centre on this,'' he said.